Average But Inspired

 5 Ways to Update Furniture Without Paint

-One of my most favorite things to do is paint furniture.
+One of my favorite things to do is paint furniture.
 I LOVE transforming ugly, forgotten, or outdated pieces into beautiful assets for any space.

-But sometimes painting a piece of furniture isn’t the best idea or just isn’t an option.
-Maybe it’s a family heirloom that would be “ruined” with color or maybe it’s an antique that just shouldn’t be altered in such a way.
+Maybe it’s a family heirloom that would be “ruined” with color, or maybe it’s antique furniture that shouldn’t be altered in such a way.
 (Or maybe you have a husband who is sick and tired of you painting every surface in your house.
 Not that I’d know anything about that. . . .)

-But even if you “can’t” paint a piece of old or outdated furniture for whatever reason, you don’t have to live with it the way it is!
-There are lots of ways to update furniture without paint.
+Even if you “can’t” paint a piece of old or outdated furniture, you don’t have to live with it the way it is!
+There are lots of ways to update furniture or make old furniture look modern without paint.
 And they’re awesome!
-Sometimes you can't or don't want to paint an outdated piece of furniture, but that doesn't mean you can't give it a fresh look!
-Here are FIVE easy ways to update furniture WITHOUT paint!
-You will love these ideas!This post contains affiliate links.
-To read my full disclosure policy, please click here.

-Washi tape is a FABULOUS way to give furniture a new look!
-It comes in a million colors and patterns, and removes without damaging the surface.
 Use it to add Greek key detailing, a chevron pattern, or even simple lines!
-Wrapping it around the legs is also a fun way to use washi tape on furniture.
+Wrapping it around furniture legs is also a clever way to use washi tape on furniture.

 Canary Street Crafts has a great post on exactly how to add detail to furniture with washi tape.
 Look at how beautiful it can be!